nlemoine/wp-cli-fixtures/README.md

 - 10 users
 - 15 attachments
 - 10 terms (categories)
-- 30 posts with a thumbnail and 3 categories
+- 30 posts with a thumbnail, 3 categories and 5 tags
 - 50 comments

 **IMPORTANT:** Make sure referenced IDs are placed **BEFORE** they are used.